Dubuque manufacturer reports sales decline, earnings increase in opening quarter

 A Dubuque-based furniture manufacturer reported mixed results in the first quarter of a new fiscal year.

-Flexsteel Industries Inc. today reported net sales of $100.3 million for the quarter ending Sept.
-30, a decrease of 11.6% compared to the same, three-month stretch the previous year.
+Flexsteel Industries Inc. on Monday reported net sales of $100.3 million for the quarter ending Sept.
+30, a decrease of 11.6% compared to the same, three months the previous year.

 The company, however, reported net income of $9.6 million, up significantly from earnings of $1.3 million during last year’s opening quarter.